nfagerlund/puppet-docs/source/puppet/4.7/reference/services_master_rack.markdown

 Puppet uses this variable to enable [the `$trusted` hash][trusted] and to log warnings when agent certificates are about to expire.
 If the variable is absent, you will not be able to use these features.

-If the Rack server is embedded in the same server that terminates SSL, this variable may be easy to fill.
+If the Rack server is embedded in the same server that terminates SSL, this variable might be easy to fill.
 For example, in Apache with `mod_ssl`, setting `SSLOptions +ExportCertData` will automatically put the client certificate into `SSL_CLIENT_CERT`.

-If the Rack server is _not_ embedded in the SSL terminating part of your stack (for example, when running under the Nginx + Unicorn stack), you may need to embed the certificate in an HTTP header, then configure your Rack server to extract the certificate data and set the environment variable.
+If the Rack server is _not_ embedded in the SSL terminating part of your stack (for example, when running under the Nginx + Unicorn stack), you might need to embed the certificate in an HTTP header, then configure your Rack server to extract the certificate data and set the environment variable.

 The name of this variable is not configurable.